-POLICY #FIN-02: It is the policy of the Desert Healthcare District's Board of Directors to prudently disburse funds of the Desert Healthcare District ("District") in order to maintain Board-level oversight.
+POLICY #FIN-02: It is the policy of the Desert Healthcare District's Board of Directors ("Board") to prudently disburse funds of the Desert Healthcare District ("District") in order to maintain Board-level oversight.
 It is intended that this policy covers all accounts and disbursement activities of the District and the Desert Healthcare Foundation ("Foundation").

-- 1. Authorized signers on District and Foundation bank accounts are to be all Board Members and the Chief Executive Officer (CEO). - 2.
-Checks under \$5,000 only require one signature.
-The CEO may be the one signer for any budgeted item. - 3.
-Checks over \$5,000 require two signatures.
-(The CEO and one board member or two board members). - 4.
+- 1. Authorized signers on District and Foundation bank accounts are to be a minimum of four (4) Board Members, including the Chairperson of the Finance & Administration Committee and the Chief Executive Officer (CEO). - 2.
+Checks under \$5,000.00 only require one signature.
+The CEO may be the one signer for any budgeted or Board approved item. - 3.
+Checks \$5,000.00 and over require two signatures.
+(The CEO and one Board member or two Board members). - 4.
 Checks payable to a check signer (or associated with the check signer) are to be signed by other authorized signers. - 5.
-Transfer of funds are to be authorized by the District/Foundation Treasurer or Board President.
+External transfer of funds are to be authorized by the District/Foundation Treasurer or any other authorized Director.
+Transfer of funds between internal operating accounts (District, Foundation, & Las Palmas Medical Plaza) is permitted by the Chief Administration Officer.